 Although the economic effects of inflation are primarily negative, two countervailing points are worth noting.
 First, the impact of inflation will differ considerably according to whether it is creeping up slowly at 0% to 2% per year, galloping along at 10% to 20% per year, or racing to the point of hyperinflation at, say, 40% per month.
 Hyperinflation can rip an economy and a society apart.
 An annual inflation rate of 2%, 3%, or 4%, however, is a long way from a national crisis.
 Low inflation is also better than deflation which occurs with severe recessions.

-Second, an argument is sometimes made that moderate inflation may help the economy by making wages in labor markets more flexible.
+Second, economists sometimes argue that moderate inflation may help the economy by making wages in labor markets more flexible.
 The discussion in Unemployment pointed out that wages tend to be sticky in their downward movements and that unemployment can result.
 A little inflation could nibble away at real wages, and thus help real wages to decline if necessary.
 In this way, even if a moderate or high rate of inflation may act as sand in the gears of the economy, perhaps a low rate of inflation serves as oil for the gears of the labor market.
 This argument is controversial.
-A full analysis would have to take all the effects of inflation into account.
+A full analysis would have to account for all the effects of inflation.
 It does, however, offer another reason to believe that, all things considered, very low rates of inflation may not be especially harmful.